-Enhancing Teacher Competence Regarding the improvement of teacher competence, Law No. 14 of 2005 on Teachers and Lecturers, Article 1, Paragraph 10, states: "Competence is a set of knowledge, skills, and behaviors that must be possessed teachers or lecturers in carrying out their professional duties."
+Enhancing Teacher Competence Regarding the improvement of teacher competence, Law No. 14 of 2005 on Teachers and Lecturers, Article 1, Paragraph 10, states: "Competence is a set of knowledge, skills, and behaviors that must be possessed, internalized, and mastered by teachers or lecturers in carrying out their professional duties."
 This is based on the belief that the elevated status of teachers as professionals, along with high appreciation from society, necessitates continuous improvement in competence.
 Intellectual competence encompasses various knowledge components within an individual that are essential to support different aspects of performance as a professional teacher.
-This competate can be developed through government-initiated self-improvement programs.
-Meanwhile, Government Regulation No. 19 of 2005, Article 28, Paragraph 3, and Law No. 14 of 2005, Article 10, Paragraph 1, classify educators as learning agents at the lementary, secondary, and early childhood education levels.
+This competence can be developed through government-initiated self-improvement programs.
+Meanwhile, Government Regulation No. 19 of 2005, Article 28, Paragraph 3, and Law No. 14 of 2005, Article 10, Paragraph 1, classify educators as learning agents at the elementary, secondary, and early childhood education levels.
 These competencies include: a) Pedagogical competence b) Personality competence c) rofessional competence d) Social competence.

 A professional teacher must meet competency standards.
-A profing to Rusman (2011:370), teacher competency standards serve as a benchmark for the mastery of knowledge and behavior required to fulfill professional growth.
+According to Rusman (2011:370), teacher competency standards serve as a benchmark for the mastery of knowledge and behavior required to fulfill professional roles in line with their responsibilities, qualifications, and education level.
+The objective of teacher competency standards is to provide a standard reference for improving the quality of the learning process.
+The scope of teacher competency standards consists of three main components: Learning management competence, which includes lesson planning, conducting learning interactions, assessing student performance, and implementing follow-up actions.
+Potential development competence, which focuses on professional growth.
 Academic mastery competence, which includes educational insights and expertise in academic subjects (Ministry of National Education, 2004:9).

 Strategies for Enhancing Teacher Competence To ensure quality teaching, especially regarding pedagogical competence improvement, teachers must think proactively and anticipate future challenges.
 Continuous learning and updating knowledge are crucial, which can be achieved through literature studies or action research, such as classroom action research.
 Competence represents a behavioral dimension underlying competent performance and is often referred to as behavioral competence, as it explains how individuals behave when performing their roles effectively.
-Efforts to enhance pedagogical competence in schools are closely tied to school adership models.
-The Education Office of Indramayu Regency has implemented plicies to improve the Human Development Ind (HDI) in education, including managing schools under the Ministry of National Education as an integral part of the national education system.
+Efforts to enhance pedagogical competence in schools are closely tied to school leadership models.
+The Education Office of Indramayu Regency has implemented policies to improve the Human Development Index (HDI) in education, including managing schools under the Ministry of National Education as an integral part of the national education system.
 The goal is to enhance teacher competence to improve student outcomes, making them more effective and efficient.
 The following are some of the strengths and potential in Indramayu's education sector: All junior high schools (SMPN) in Indramayu are accredited as A (excellent).
 Strong willingness to progress and improve.
 Teachers are qualified at least with a bachelor's degree (S1).
 Over 20% of junior high school teachers hold a master's degree (S2).
 Many teachers are certified.
 School principals have passed competency assessments.
 Relatively large student numbers in some schools.
 A conducive learning environment.
 Many untapped potentials that can be further developed.